The purposes of this policy are to ensure that The Sunrise Project Australia Limited (The Sunrise Project, Sunrise):

 - The case manager will investigate the report.

 - The case manager will then hand over all information to management for any subsequent action.
+Information which could be used to identify an anonymous whistleblower will not be shared unless we are compelled to do so by law.

 8. How we use third parties